 Managing Director – Communications, Media & Technology

-Before assuming his current role, De Wet was the executive lead for Accenture’s Technology Consulting practice, an experience that has given him great insight into the challenges faced by the CIOs of South Africa’s blue-chip.
-Other experience within Accenture has included extensive work on transformational IT projects.
+Before assuming his current role, De Wet was the executive lead for Accenture’s Technology Consulting practice, an experience that has given him great insight into the challenges faced by the business and technology leaders of South Africa’s blue-chips.